Who Is Adam Rye™?

 I was a church golden boy who prayed the gay away until I couldn’t anymore.

-In college, I joined a megachurch that looked progressive on the outside—women in leadership, rock music, big hugs—but once you got inside, it smelled like shame.
-I volunteered six days a week: leading worship, running youth group, filming sermons, praying at the altar.
+In college, I joined a megachurch that looked progressive on the outside, with women in leadership, rock music, and big hugs, but once you got inside, it smelled like shame.
+I volunteered six days a week, leading worship, running youth group, filming sermons, and praying at the altar.
 It was a full-time job built on the lie that I could be “healed.”

-I performed the Spirit the way they wanted: swaying, crying, speaking in tongues I made up on the spot (“Shatta-kitta-honda-laka”—I swear to Cher).
+I performed the Spirit the way they wanted: swaying, crying, and speaking in tongues I made up on the spot (“Shatta-kitta-honda-laka” - I swear to Cher).
 But in my head?
 I was thinking about nachos and how good the wrong boys looked in tight jeans that reeked of pig poop and Axe body spray.
 That’s the truth.

 Eventually, I left.
 I got married to someone who was also escaping that world, and we tried to be safe for each other.
 But we were trauma-bonded, not in love.
-I dimmed myself down for years—my shine, my body, my queerness, my voice.
-We split.
-It was the best thing for both of us.
+I dimmed myself down for years, hiding my shine, my body, my queerness, and my voice.
+We split, and it was the best thing for both of us.

 That’s when I started creating again.
 Not for approval.
 Not for church.
 For me.